hackclub/hackclub/workshops/workshop_details.md

 ![](img/remote_control.png)

-Learn to make a webapp that calls your friend and plays a song when you press a button.
+Learn to make a web app that calls your friend and plays a song when you press a button.

 #### International Warning